Exchange Programmes and Networks

 Costs of the ISEP programme

-- ISEP advance payment 345 € ($425, which ISEP collects from the University of Tampere for each application sent by it).
+- ISEP advance payment 345 € ($475, which ISEP collects from Tampere University for each application sent by it).
 The student must pay the ISEP advance payment before the submission of the application to the ISEP organisation coordinating the exchange.
 The payment will be reimbursed to the student in the ISEP programme fee.
 If the ISEP organisation is unable to place the student anywhere, the advance payment will be returned to him/her.
 The advance payment will also be refunded if the student cancels his/her application due to an illness or other acceptable reason preventing studies abroad.
-If the cancellation is attributable to any other reason, the University of Tampere will retain the advance payment.
+If the cancellation is attributable to any other reason, Tampere University will retain the advance payment.

 - Travel costs